Zhaava/hse-acos-course/docs/part2os/15_Clang/lecture.md

 apt install python3-distutils-extra
 ```

-Third, build and install LLVM compiler infrastructure (this is debug build with some optimizations).
+Third, build and install LLVM compiler infrastructure (this is a debug build with
+some optimizations that reduce build time and size of the files).
 That is interesting, we build a debug version of Clang 20, with installed version of Clang 18.

 ```bash